Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 You may now ask "But what can/should I do against this?" to which I have some answers.

 ### "Duce Exemplum" (Lead by Example)
 If you're a bot developer, stop asking for Administrator in your bot's invite.
-If people still give it was it their concious decition and you can't be blamed for their lazyness here.
+If people still give it was it their concious decition and you can't be blamed for their laziness here.
 If you REALLY want to do something good, force people to actually abandon the Administrator perm aproach by denying command-execution and similar while the bot has this particular permission[^6].

 You and your bot should be a role model to everyone.
 If you say you value safety and security, then lead by example and ask for the right permissions and not just Administrator.